enricoJL/bomt/_pages/intro.md

 > UPON PLATES TAKEN FROM THE PLATES OF NEPHI
 {: style="text-align: center"}

 You will find that this book contains a very personal testimony.
-That is why I call it the *Book of My Testimony*.
 I wrote it with my own hands.
 Moroni, who wrote the title page of the Book of Mormon, wrote that his father Mormon was the main author of the book, although he added the final pages.

 Moroni states in the [first paragraph](https://www.churchofjesuschrist.org/study/scriptures/bofm/bofm-title?lang=eng&id=1) of his title page that the *Book of Mormon* was "written by way of commandment, and also by the spirit of prophecy and of revelation".
 Similarly, I felt impressed by the Spirit to begin writing this book.
 I started it while I was serving as a missionary in Post Falls, Idaho and continued in the years following.
 This account that I wrote is a true personal revelation from God.